Aidan-OS/Mochi40/ic.md

 [center][color=purple][size=18pt]Plate Materials [/size][/color]

 [size=12pt]Currently I am confident in offering FR4, PC, POM, and aluminum plates.
 I have done work to find a place which will provide brass plates at a reasonable price, however have been out of luck.
-Brass is still included on the IC, however unless there is a considerable amount of interest in it (and people are willing to pay a small premium) I will not be offering brass.[/size]
+Brass is still included on the IC, however unless there is a considerable amount of interest in it (and people are willing to pay a premium) I will not be offering brass.[/size]

 [color=purple][size=18pt]PCB & Layout[/size][/color]